vkorbes/ellenkorbes.github.io/_includes/talks.md

 March, 2018 — A talk about the basics of the Go language.
 At a Gophers Floripa meetup, at Involves Tecnologia.

 #### Ready To Go (Workshop)
 March, 2018 — A full day hands-on workshop about Golang.
 At CESUSC University.
+Content available [here](https://github.com/ellenkorbes/ready-to-go).

 #### Learning On Stage (Talk)
 December, 2017 — A talk about learning processes.
 At a PyLadies Floripa meetup, at CheeseCake Labs.
 [Video](https://www.youtube.com/watch?v=AeFqg9CmU5U).